Open Source cross platform music composer/score wrighter.

 If you're not happy with the default sounds (a good, but aging set from Roland), you can import any .sf2 and .sf3 soundfonts and easily use them.
 You can even have multiple soundfonts running simultaneously.

-Con No transcription tool
+Con No real-time transcription tool

 If you are looking to play your MIDI keyboard and have the computer attempt to transcribe and print out your latest masterwork as you play, MuseScore is not the tool for you.
+It does, however, have a "semi-realtime" note input mode, which is kind of the same thing as a transcription tool.

 Con Bad sounds